stanford-crfm/levanter/docs/Blog-Post.md

 * **Reproducibility and Resilience**: We emphasized the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
 * **Scalability and Efficiency**: We aimed to fully utilize the Cloud TPU resources from Google's TPU Research Cloud program, as well as our own GPU resources, without compromising efficiency.

-We chose [Jax](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
-Jax also works well on TPUs, while we found that PyTorch support was still uneven.
+We chose [JAX](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
+JAX also works well on TPUs, while we found that PyTorch support was still uneven.
-Jax is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how": details of partitioning and communication can be left to the XLA compiler.
-Finally, Jax makes reproducibility easy, since it uses bitwise deterministic PRNGs by default, with careful control over the PRNG state.
+JAX is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how": details of partitioning and communication can be left to the XLA compiler.
+Finally, JAX makes reproducibility easy, since it uses bitwise deterministic PRNGs by default, with careful control over the PRNG state.

-However, Jax is a low-level framework, and we found that, by itself, it did not provide the legibility that we wanted.
+However, JAX is a low-level framework, and we found that, by itself, it did not provide the legibility that we wanted.

 For us, legibility is a top concern.
 We therefore created two new libraries: **Haliax** and **Levanter**.
 Haliax is a named tensor library that focuses on improving the legibility and compositionality of deep learning code while still